 With a law degree from Cornell University, you might expect to find Maggie Snyder holding forth before a court of law.
 But Maggie, who rests in the fact that Jesus fulfills the perfect law of God, now spends her time pointing people to him.
 As a seeJesus trainer, Maggie is passionate about leading people deeper into the life of Jesus and seeing them excited and challenged as they learn more about Him and about themselves.

 Maggie, who has led or helped to lead women’s Bible studies for over twenty years, views each seeJesus seminar as an opportunity to worship alongside fellow believers.
 She’s excited to be part of what God is doing through seeJesus to get the words of life and light into people around the globe.
-Maggie and her husband, Mike, have three grown children and five grandchildren and have recently moved to the Philadelphia area from northern Virginia.
+Maggie and her late husband, Mike, have three grown children and five grandchildren.
+Maggie lives in the Philadelphia area.

 Monte Starkes has been discipling men for over 25 years and across six continents, and what he has learned from seeJesus has been part of his strategy since he attended his first Person of Jesus seminar in 2004.
 Monte now travels globally training pastors as Director of Life on Life and Global Outreach at Perimeter Church in Atlanta, GA.
 Previously a missionary in Japan, Monte has also served at churches in Alabama, Georgia, and North Carolina.
 He is married to Amy and they have four children: Luke, Charity, Philip, and Anna Grace.

 At 6’10,” Timo Strawbridge commands attention when he walks into a room.
 But the Director of Spiritual Life at Trinity Presbyterian Church in Lakeland actually gets a little uncomfortable when leading a group of over 50 people.